 No. Google Drive is a cloud storage and collaboration tool.
 A virtual data room is a purpose-built platform for secure, trackable document sharing during sensitive transactions.
 Google Drive doesn't offer document-level analytics, watermarking, NDA enforcement, or audit logs - all standard features in a real VDR.

-You can, and many early-stage founders do.
+You can, and many do.
 It works for simple document sharing.
 But it's missing features that matter in serious due diligence: you won't know who viewed what, you can't watermark documents, you can't enforce NDAs, and you can't revoke access to specific files instantly.
 For seed rounds with angels, it may be fine.
 For institutional investors or M&A, it's not appropriate.

 Create a main folder, build a logical subfolder structure (company overview, financials, legal, team, product), set permissions to "Restricted," add each viewer by email as "Viewer" only, and share the folder link.
 This gives you basic organized document sharing but no analytics, watermarking, or advanced controls.